 - sesame seeds, white sesame adds wonderful aroma and since it has good amount calcium, more than our regular milk, I try to add it to our daily cooking as much as possible.

-- Fat, a tsp oil is used to roast the ingredients and some amount of desiccated coconut is also added to the sundal podi.
+- Fat, a teaspoon oil is used to roast the ingredients and some amount of desiccated coconut is also added to the sundal podi.
 Adding coconut is totally optional, you can skip it in the spice powder and fresh coconut to your sundal.

 Step by Step Instructions to make Sundal Spice Powder